 After the value of the objective function is obtained for all the colonial countries, it is possible that these countries have a better objective function than their colonizing countries.
 Therefore, the best colonial countries in each group are selected based on the objective function, and if they have a better objective function, their place will change, and so-called colonizing countries will emerge.
 It should be noted that if several colonial countries have the same and better objective function than their group, then one of them is randomly selected and compared with the colonizing country of its group.
 It is necessary to pay attention to the fact that there are two variables in the implementation of the algorithm that store the values of the best solution and the value of its objective function.
-These two variables become active after the colonizing countries are selected.
+These two variables become active after the colonizers appear.
+At this stage, the best answer and the objective function value of the colonizing countries are selected.
 Now, if the obtained value is better than the previous value obtained in the previous iterations, that answer and value of the objective function will replace the previous answer and value.
 In the next step, the power of each empire should be measured in order to determine which group has more power.
 For this purpose, Eq.
 (2) is used: These two variables become active after the colonizers appear.

-$$c_i = f_i + \lambda(s_i) \qquad j = 1, \dots, m \tag{2}$$
+$$c_j = f_j + \lambda(s_j) \qquad j = 1, ..., m$$ (2)

-In this formula, $c_j$ the total power of each empire, including the colonizing country and the countries colonized by that country, $s_j$ is the average of the objective function of the colonial countries in each empire, landa is a multiplier between zero and one, which means that the influence of the objective function of the colonizing country compared to the average of the objective function of the colonial countries can be expressed as a power of one.
+In this formula, c_j the total power of each empire, including the colonizing country and the countries colonized by that country, s_j is the average of the objective function of the colonial countries in each empire, landa is a multiplier between zero and one, which means that the influence of the objective function of the colonizing country compared to the average of the objective function of the colonial countries can be expressed as a power of one.
 Now that the power of the empires is determined, the weaker empire must begin to decline and lose its power by losing its colonies.
 Therefore, the weakest country is selected from the weakest empire and joins another empire.
 It should be noted that this annexation is not always assigned to the best empire, but based on the following probability for the jth empire (Eq.
 (3)):